jomido/srjson/README.md

 ## tl;dr

-srjson is json that incorporates self-referential tags.
+srjson is json with self-referential tags.
 A small example:

 ```python
 data = {